David Boren: 2019 Misconduct investigation

+The University of Oklahoma regents received the results of the investigation in April 2019, and although they did not release any of the findings, the chairwoman described the probe as "fair, non-biased, thorough and objective."
+Eddy responded to the non-disclosure of the findings by calling for the report by Jones Day to be released.

+In October 2020, Acting Oklahoma Attorney General Patrick Henry announced that his office would not seek a Grand Jury criminal indictment against Boren or other parties involved.

 Post-Senate career

-Boren served as president of the University of Oklahoma until June 30, 2018, and was succeeded by business executive Jim Gallogly.
-He has also served on the Board of Directors of Texas Instruments and AMR Corporation (then parent company of American Airlines).
-As of 2017, his salary as president of the University of Oklahoma was $383,852.88 annually.
-One semester every school year, Boren taught a freshman level political science class to 200 students.

 In 1996, Reform Party presidential candidate Ross Perot unsuccessfully sought Boren to be his vice-presidential running mate.
-In 2001, Boren, along with fellow Democrat former governor George Nigh was listed as being in support of the Right to Work law in Oklahoma.
+In 2001, Boren, along with fellow Democrat former governor George Nigh was listed as being in support of the Right-to-work law in Oklahoma.
 The measure, proposed and sponsored by then Gov. Frank Keating, was passed by the voters.

-Boren is regarded as a mentor to former director of Central Intelligence George Tenet from his days as chairman of the Senate Intelligence Committee.
+Boren was regarded as a mentor to former director of Central Intelligence George Tenet from his days as chairman of the Senate Intelligence Committee.
 On the morning of September 11, 2001, Boren and Tenet were having breakfast together when Tenet was called away to respond to the terror attacks.
-Boren said that in the weeks before the Iraq War began in March 2003, he warned Tenet that since he was not a member of President George W. Bush's closest circle of advisers, the White House would make him the scapegoat if things went badly in Iraq.
-"I told him they had your name circled if anything goes wrong," Boren recalls telling Tenet.

-In June 2007, conservative political columnist Robert Novak claimed that Boren had met with New York Mayor Michael Bloomberg to discuss a possible third-party presidential campaign.
+In June 2007, conservative political columnist Robert Novak claimed that Boren had met with New York City Mayor Michael Bloomberg to discuss a possible third-party presidential campaign.
 Bloomberg had recently left the Republican Party, and speculation arose that he discussed the possibility of Boren joining him as a running mate.
 However, on April 18, 2008, Boren endorsed the leading Democratic candidate, Sen. Barack Obama of Illinois.

 In 2008, he released a book titled A Letter to America.

 Boren and former U.S. senator Chuck Hagel served as co-chairmen of the nonpartisan U.S. President's Intelligence Advisory Board under Barack Obama.
-He sits on the honorary board of the National Association for Urban Debate Leagues.
+He sat on the honorary board of the National Association for Urban Debate Leagues.
 He was inducted into the Oklahoma Hall of Fame in 1988.
 In 1996, Boren received the Foreign Language Advocacy Award from the Northeast Conference on the Teaching of Foreign Languages in recognition of his support for education and his authorship of the National Security Education Act of 1992.